3 Amigonauts

 3 Amigonauts (aka The 3 Amigonauts and The Three Amigonauts) is a Canadian animated television series created by Kyle Marshall and developed by Laurie Elliott and Terry McGurrin.
 The series debuted on YTV on August 5, 2017, and aired new episodes through September 28, 2017.

 Premise

 The show centers on three lovably reckless 13-year-old children named Herby, Kirbie, and Burt who are hailed as heroes after saving Earth from annihilation.
-The series takes place in Earth's far-flung future.
+The series takes place during Earth's far-flung future.